facebook

 Group multiple transactions together to mask individual transaction details.

-Introduce time delays before revealing transaction data publicly.
+Introduce time delays before publicly revealing transaction data.

 Building User Awareness and Tools

-Educating users about front-running risks and providing tools to safeguard their transactions are vital components of a comprehensive MEV protection strategy.
+Educating users about front-running risks and providing tools to safeguard their transactions are vital.
 Users should:

 • Opt for wallets and platforms that support private transactions.